-If you’re going to get into credit card rewards, just make sure you never charge anything you can’t afford.
+If you’re going to start using credit card rewards, just make sure you never charge anything you can’t afford.
 And always pay your bill on time and in full each month, no matter what.
 Interest charges negate the value of even the most lucrative rewards.

 Paying Off Debt

-Ok, so paying off debt isn’t technically an investment, either.
-The truth is, however, it’s possible to save a lot more by paying off debt than you would make on most short-term investments.
+OK, so paying off debt isn’t technically an investment, either.
+However, it’s possible to save a lot more by paying off debt than you would make on most short-term investments.